Cyclesense Logo

 Since Brexit it is no longer feasible for our website to have permanent shipping prices for international delivery.
 Instead, if there is an item you are interested in, please Contact Us with a full delivery address and we will quote for delivery.

 All the prices on our website and catalogue are in pounds sterling and are inclusive of VAT, but VAT will be removed for international orders.
-Please bear in mind you will likely have to pay your country's taxes and import duties for any items.
+Please bear in mind that you will likely have to pay your country's taxes, import duties and associated courier handling fees for any items.

 ×

-Cycle to work schemes provide a more affordable way for you to purchase a new bike & equipment for cycling to work.
+The Cycle to Work scheme is a government scheme designed to provide a more affordable way for you to purchase a new bike & equipment for cycling to work.

-Depending on your income, you can save 32%-47% on the price of a new bike and accessories as well as spreading the cost over a period of 6-48 months without paying interest.
-There is a calculator on the link below which will help you find out exactly how much you could save.
+Depending on your tax bracket and the scheme provider used, you can save 25%-47% on the price of a new bike and accessories as well as spreading the cost over a period of 6-48 months without paying any interest.

 ×